teoguso/inthemood/pitch.md

     detect the presence of anything we choose to train the system on.
 The visual and sentiment features along with the driving data are then again used to predict driver behavior.
 Every time an occupant accepts or declines the suggestion, our system learns.
-It's this behavior of the system that allows us to offer an experience fully tailor to whoever is in the vehicle.
+It's this behavior of the system that allows us to offer an experience fully tailored to whoever is in the vehicle.